TheTransitClock/RShinyTransitClock/README.md

 This page shows the quality of the predictions by stop.
 The smaller the circle on a stop the better the prediction quality.
 ![](screenshots/PredictonQualityByStop.PNG)
 ## Arrivals and Departures ##
-This show the arrivals and departures on a graph.
+This shows the arrivals and departures on a graph.
 Time is on the horizontal axis and GTFS stop seqeunce is on the vertical axis.
 ![](screenshots/ArrivalsDeparatures.PNG)